spurwadi2/v2/_drafts/2020-08-27-academic-to-public.md

 The language and the way the subject is told are pretty heavy even for professionals to understand and use the presented information.

-Because of this, [the average read number of an academic paper is 10 and, half of the academic publications are not read at all](https://www.chronicle.com/article/can-it-really-be-true-that-half-of-academic-papers-are-never-read/){:target="_blank"}.[^1]
+Because of this, [the average read number of an academic paper is 10 and half of the academic publications are not read at all](https://www.chronicle.com/article/can-it-really-be-true-that-half-of-academic-papers-are-never-read/){:target="_blank"}.[^1]

 What do I believe is that the information should flow from person to person without any clog of heavy language and expression.